YeonSphere/Nexus/README.md

 ## Development Setup

-For the current implementation's development setup, please refer to the documentation in this main project directory.
+For the current implementation's development setup, please refer to the documentation in the main project directory.

 ## Contributing